Société à responsabilité limitée / Società a responsibilità limitata / Gesellschaft mit beschränkter Haftung (Limited Liability Company)

 The Swiss Parliament consists of two chambers: the Council of States, which has 46 representatives (two from each canton and one from each half-canton), who are elected by each canton under its own system; And the National Council, which consists of 200 members elected through a system of proportional representation, depending on the population of each canton.
 The members of the two chambers are elected every four years.

 The Federal Council constitutes the federal government, directs the Federal Administration and acts as head of state.

-Despite its lack of natural resources, Switzerland is one of the most stable, developed and prosperous countries worldwide, with a high skilled labor force, and home to some of the most important multinational corporations.
+Despite its lack of natural resources, Switzerland is one of the most stable, developed and prosperous countries worldwide, with a highly skilled labor force, and home to some of the most important multinational corporations.
 Its GDP per capita is the second highest in Europe, only surpassed by Luxembourg, and the ninth worldwide.

-Its most important economic activities in Switzerland are the chemical industry, medical technology, the pharmaceutical industry, the manufacture of musical and measuring instruments, real estate, financial services and tourism.
-The country’s main exports are medicaments, glycosides and vaccines, watches, orthopedic appliances, precious jewelry, chemicals and electronic machinery, which are renowned for their quality and innovation, ranking the first country in the Global Innovation Index (2016).
+Its most important economic activities in Switzerland are the chemical industry, medical technology, the pharmaceutical industry, the manufacture of musical and measuring instruments, real estate, financial services, and tourism.
+The country’s main exports are medicaments, glycosides and vaccines, watches, orthopedic appliances, precious jewelry, chemicals, and electronic machinery, which are renowned for their quality and innovation, ranking the first country in the Global Innovation Index (2016).
 Switzerland is also a large exporter of arms, ammunition and small calibers.
 And also known for its cheese, wine and chocolate and a mountain tourist destination.

 Switzerland is also one of the largest financial centers worldwide.
 Swiss banks offer a wide range of offshore banking services to corporations and individuals.
 Historically, its policy of neutrality, without participating in any international conflict, its political and economic stability and its banking secrecy guaranteed by law, attracted foreign capital into Swiss banks.
 Currently, Switzerland still is one of the global leaders in Asset Management worldwide.